Rationality problem for algebraic tori: Introduction

-A birational classification of the $3$-dimensional $k$-tori is given by Kunyavskii \cite{Kun90}. \begin{theorem}[{Kunyavskii \cite{Kun90}}] Let $L/k$ be a Galois extension and $G\simeq {\rm Gal}(L/k)$ be a finite subgroup of $\GL(3,\bZ)$ which acts on $L(x_1,x_2,x_3)$ via $(\ref{acts})$.
+The birational classification of $3$-dimensional $k$-tori is given by Kunyavskii \cite{Kun90}. \begin{theorem}[{Kunyavskii \cite{Kun90}}] Let $L/k$ be a Galois extension and $G\simeq {\rm Gal}(L/k)$ be a finite subgroup of $\GL(3,\bZ)$ which acts on $L(x_1,x_2,x_3)$ via $(\ref{acts})$.
 Then $L(x_1,x_2,x_3)^G$ is not $k$-rational if and only if $G$ is conjugate to one of the $15$ groups which are given as in {\rm Table} $1$.
-Moreover, if $L(x_1,x_2,x_3)^G$ is not $k$-rational, then it is not retract $k$-rational. \end{theorem} If we adopt the action of $G$ as in (\ref{acts}), we should take the transpose ${}^tG$ of the matrix group $G$ as in \cite{Kun90} (cf. Theorem \ref{thKu2} in Section \ref{seApp}).
-For the last statement of Theorem \ref{thKu}, see \cite[page 25, the fifth paragraph]{Kan12}.
-We will give an alternative proof of Theorem \ref{thKu} using the algorithms of this paper (see Example \ref{exKun}).
-For $n=4$, some birational invariants are computed by Popov \cite{Pop98}.
+Moreover, if $L(x_1,x_2,x_3)^G$ is not $k$-rational, then it is not retract $k$-rational. \end{theorem}